How do you use the word ogni in Italian? What does it mean? How do you pronounce it?

 Ogni anno andiamo a sciare in montagna.

 Tutti gli anni andiamo a sciare in montagna.

 We go skiing in the mountains every year.

 Ognuno is a pronoun (it replaces a noun) and it translates each (one) of, while ogni in Italian only translates each or every.

-Ognuno can serve as a subject.
-Ogni, as an adjective, can’t stand on its own.
+Ognuno can be used as a subject.
+Ogni, as an adjective, can’t stand alone.

-Be careful because the difference is very subtle in English.
+Be careful, because the difference in English is very subtle.

 Ogni uomo aveva una spada.